One-Vote Veto: Semi-Supervised Learning for Low-Shot Glaucoma Diagnosis: Methodology

 where

-$\lambda$ is a hyper-parameter used to balance $\mathcal{L}{_{\text{cla}}}$ and $\mathcal{L}_\text{sim}$.
-The selection of $\lambda$ and $\Phi(\cdot)$ is discussed in the supplement.
-The motivations of using such a combined weighted cross-entropy loss function instead of the commonly used triplet loss \cite{triplet} or contrastive loss \cite{khosla2020supervised} to train the MTTNN are:
+The hyper-parameter $\lambda$ balances the primary task loss $\mathcal{L}_{\text{sim}}$ and the secondary task loss $\mathcal{L}_{\text{cla}}$.
+The choice of $\lambda$ and $\Phi(\cdot)$ is discussed in Sect. \ref{sec.exp_fsl}.
+The motivations for using such a CWCE loss function instead of the commonly used triplet loss \cite{triplet} or contrastive loss \cite{khosla2020supervised} to train the MTSN are:

-\begin{enumerate}[noitemsep, leftmargin=*] \item Most datasets for rare disease diagnosis are imbalanced.
-As detailed in Sec. \ref{sec.exp_datasets}, the OHTS training set is severely imbalanced (50208 healthy images vs. 2416 GON images for supervised learning; 995 healthy images vs. 152 GON images for low-shot learning).
-Learning from such an imbalanced dataset without weights on different classes can result in many incorrect predictions (most GON images are likely to be predicted as healthy images).
-In this regard, a higher weight should be used for the minority class so as to prevent CNN from predicting all the images as the majority class. \item It is usually difficult to weigh different types of losses, \eg, regression and classification, in multi-task learning \cite{kendall2018multi}.
-An undesirable weight can result in a poorly-performing task when other tasks converge to satisfactory results.
-Therefore, formulating $\mathcal{L}_\text{sim}$ as a weighted cross-entropy loss function is a simple but effective solution.
-However, due to the dataset imbalance problem discussed above, $\omega{_{\text{sim}}}$ is included in (\ref{eq.L_sim}). \item As shown in Fig. \ref{fig.ovv}, OVV self-training requires both labels and probabilities (of being GON images), predicted by a pretrained model, to produce pseudo labels of the unlabeled data.
-Such network architecture and training loss can efficiently and effectively provide both ``self-predicted'' and ``contrastively-predicted'' labels and probabilities, as explained in Sec. \ref{sec.ovv}.

-\end{enumerate} It should be noted here that {the images from the same patient are not used as an image pair for MTTNN training}.
-The comparisons between LSL and fully supervised learning on a small training set are given in the supplement.
+\begin{enumerate} \item Most datasets for rare disease diagnosis are imbalanced.
+As detailed in Sect. \ref{sec.exp_datasets}, the OHTS training set is severely imbalanced, with 50,208 healthy images and only 2,416 GON images for supervised learning, and 995 healthy images and 152 GON images for low-shot learning.
+Learning from such an imbalanced dataset without weights on different classes can result in many incorrect predictions, with most GON images likely to be predicted as healthy images.
+To address this issue, a higher weight should be used for the minority class to prevent the CNN from predicting all fundus images as the majority class. \item In multi-task learning, weighing different types of losses, such as regression and classification, is typically challenging \cite{kendall2018multi}. {Assigning an incorrect weight may cause one task to perform poorly, even when other tasks converge to satisfactory results.} Therefore, formulating $\mathcal{L}_\text{sim}$ as a weighted cross-entropy loss function is a simple but effective solution.
+However, due to the dataset imbalance problem, the cross-entropy losses have to be weighted. \item As shown in Fig. \ref{fig.ovv}, OVV self-training requires both labels and probabilities (of being GON images), predicted by a pre-trained model, to produce pseudo labels for unlabeled data.
+Such network architecture and training loss can efficiently and effectively provide both ``self-predicted'' and ``contrastively-predicted'' labels and probabilities, as described in Sect. \ref{sec.ovv}. \end{enumerate} It should be noted here that using the fundus images from the same patient as an image pair for MTSN training is not necessary.